 Five Reasons Why SD-WAN Is Right for Your Enterprise August 29, 2019 Mike Tippets, Vice President, Enterprise Marketing SD-WAN , Networking false Software-Defined Wide Area Network.
 The term makes you think of a fully automated network that adapts to changes and maximizes application performance without the need for human hands to touch a keyboard.
 Why should you consider an SD-WAN?
 Understanding the 'Why' is going to provide the justification for any resources that you may need to implement this technology.
 WANsform Your Enterprise Before you can transform customer experience, you must WANsform your enterprise.
 Learn how Hughes Managed SD-WAN is enabling digital transformation and achieving real results.
 MPLS vs. SD-WAN Why SD-WAN?
 WiFi Analytics: Insight Every Step of the Way Digital Signage Solutions: Engagement Starts Here SD-WAN Appliance: 4860 is SD-WAN transformation in a box There are many reasons SD-WAN might be right for you, but we’re going to focus on some of the main business drivers for implementing SD-WAN in this post.
 Key business drivers for an SD-WAN implementation include security, bandwidth optimization, cost savings, network reliability and cloud access.
 These drivers compound when you have a distributed network with many remote sites.
 Security – Every day the news reports more network threats and attacks.
 Creating security policies and updating firewalls and routers by hand is a cumbersome and error-prone process.
 With secure SD-WAN from Hughes, policy replication and updating are automated from a central management system, reducing time and removing errors.
 Bandwidth Optimization – Because the move from legacy MPLS to Broadband is real and businesses everywhere are making the move.
 Every day the need for bandwidth grows and businesses must utilize every possible bit of the bandwidth that is purchased.
 With Hughes Managed SD-WAN you get compression, quality of service (QoS) and classification.
 Compression and classification maximizes your bandwidth utilization and allow your network to dynamically adapt to changes in transport characteristics and prioritization of apps.
 Network Reliability – Because a network that is not available is worthless.
 Full outages and brownouts interrupt business data flow, degrade the customer experience and kill productivity.
 Hughes Managed SD-WAN anticipates these interruptions and moves network data around intelligently to take full advantage of multiple WAN paths and prevent data flow interruptions.
 Cloud Access – Because applications and services are the future.
 Increasingly, businesses are implementing applications such as Workday, SalesForce and Office365.
 Additionally, the use of cloud services like Amazon Web Services, Microsoft Azure and Google Cloud is moving core business apps from the company data center into the public cloud.
 Your Managed SD-WAN infrastructure from Hughes will make sure that this connectivity is available and will keep data flowing.
 Hughes brings together the combination of a full managed service provider with experience in connecting thousands of locations with a variety of broadband services; and a proven technology developer.
 Our experience with distributed networks gave us the knowledge to develop the Hughes secure SD-WAN Gateway, this single appliance opens the door to a simple, secure, and reliable SD-WAN implementation. one more very important differentiator.
 Cost Savings - Normally when you add functionality, you are adding costs.
 The Hughes approach to Distributed SD-WAN is unique and it allows us to save you costs over what you are paying today without SD-WAN.
 Give us a call and let us show you how we can implement a Secure Distributed SD-WAN solution for the infrastructure of your network.
 About the Author Mike Tippets is the Vice President for Enterprise Marketing & Organizational Development at Hughes.
 He leads a team that helps multi-site businesses engage, communicate, grow and make The Right Connection with their staff and their customers.
 Follow Mike Tippets on LinkedIn and Twitter @HughesMediaVP.
-Categories See All SD-WAN (53) Networking (25) Retail Technology (20) Managed Security (11) EMV (10) SASE (8) Managed Services (8) Conference (7) Digital Media (5) Edge Computing (5) WiFi Analytics (4) SCS (1) Popular Blogs Digital Transformation is in High Gear Going into 2021Jan 22, 2021 A Half Century Connecting the WorldJan 26, 2021 Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So InformativeFeb 16, 2021 Retail’s COVID-19 Technology ChallengesFeb 19, 2021 The Outdoor EMV C-store Cybersecurity Gap Feb 22, 2021 Related Posts See All Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So Informative Jeff Bradbury February 16, 2021 A Half Century Connecting the World January 26, 2021 Digital Transformation is in High Gear Going into 2021 Mike Tippets, Vice President, Enterprise Marketing January 22, 2021 ENJOY THIS POST?
+Categories See All SD-WAN (54) Networking (26) Retail Technology (20) EMV (11) Managed Security (11) Managed Services (8) SASE (8) Conference (7) Edge Computing (6) Digital Media (5) WiFi Analytics (4) SCS (1) Popular Blogs Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So InformativeFeb 16, 2021 Retail’s COVID-19 Technology ChallengesFeb 19, 2021 The Outdoor EMV C-store Cybersecurity Gap Feb 22, 2021 The Technology Problem in FranchisingFeb 22, 2021 Rebuilding Trust between Franchisors and FranchiseesFeb 25, 2021 Related Posts See All The Battle of Bandwidth: MPLS vs. SD-WAN May 11, 2021 Simplifying Hybrid Cloud Connectivity May 07, 2021 Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So Informative Jeff Bradbury February 16, 2021 A Half Century Connecting the World January 26, 2021 Digital Transformation is in High Gear Going into 2021 Mike Tippets, Vice President, Enterprise Marketing January 22, 2021 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.